Green Wave sits at 20-20 on the season

 A 1975 graduate of UNC-Wilmington, Jones was a two-year letterman on the Seahawk baseball team before earning his master's degree at North Carolina A&T in 1977.
 He also attended Sandhills Community College in North Carolina where he played for two seasons.

-Jones is married to the former Gina Zwan, a special education teacher in the Jefferson Parish School system.
+Jones is married to the former Gina Zwan, formerly a special education teacher in the Jefferson Parish School system.